Rodney Anderson (American football): College career

 As a true freshman at Oklahoma in 2015, Anderson played in two games and had one carry for five yards before suffering a season-ending broken leg.
 Before the 2016 season, he suffered a neck injury which caused him to miss that season.
 Anderson returned from the injuries to rush for 1,161 yards on 188 carries and 13 touchdowns in 2017.
 In the 2018 Rose Bowl against Georgia, he rushed for 201 yards on 26 carries with two touchdowns.
 He played in the first two games of the 2018 season before suffering a season-ending knee injury in the second game on September 8.

 Professional career

-Anderson was drafted by the Cincinnati Bengals in the sixth round, 211th overall, of the 2019 NFL Draft.
+Anderson was selected by the Cincinnati Bengals in the sixth round, 211th overall, of the 2019 NFL draft.
 He was placed on injured reserve on August 31, 2019, after suffering a torn ACL in the final preseason game.
 He was placed on the active/physically unable to perform list at the start of training camp on July 29, 2020.
 He was waived with a failed physical designation on August 17, 2020.